Finding a Top Financial Advisor Firm in Tampa, Florida

 Sutton Wealth Advisors

-Sutton Wealth Advisors is the first Tampa firm to not have a specified client asset requirement.
-This doesn’t mean just anyone should open any account, however; while the firm states there is no minimum amount, a caveat is added: “we have the right to terminate your account if it falls below a minimum size which, in our sole opinion, is too small to effectively manage.”
-About one-third to one-half of the firm’s 161 accounts are owned by a high-net-worth clients.
+Like PSI Advisors, Sutton Wealth Advisors does not have a specified client asset requirement.
+This doesn’t mean just anyone can open an account, however.
+While the firm states there is no minimum amount, a caveat is added: “We have the right to terminate your account if it falls below a minimum size which, in our sole opinion, is too small to effectively manage.”
+Just under one third of the firm’s 174 clients are high-net-worth clients.

 Sutton Wealth Advisors Background